 - Meeting ID is used by a tab running in the meeting context and is added for the response payload (

-- Microsoft Azure AD ID of the current user.
+- Microsoft Entra ID of the current user.

 After you extract the Teams-specific information from the tab context, some possible ways you can use it are shown in the following examples:

-Conversation or chat-oriented capabilities include bots, message extensions, cards and task modules (displaying an Adaptive Card) that are created for Teams users.
+Conversation or chat-oriented capabilities include bots, message extensions, cards, and dialogs (displaying an Adaptive Card) that are created for Teams users.
 Conceptually, these experiences are created for and available only to users specifically inside Teams.
 You'll need to capture Teams-specific events and handle them for Teams-specific instrumentation in your code for these constructs from scratch.
 A bot can access additional context data about a team, chat, meeting, 1:1 call, or group call where it's installed.

 Use this information for enriching the bot's functionality and the user experience:

-Query the bot for the list of members and their basic user profiles, including Teams user IDs and Microsoft Azure AD information, such as name and Azure AD user or object ID.
+Query the bot for the list of members and their basic user profiles, including Teams user IDs and Microsoft Entra information, such as name and Microsoft Entra user or object ID.

-Use the user’s Azure AD user or object ID to find the user’s first name, surname, email address, tenant ID, and user’s role in the team.
+Use the user’s Microsoft Entra user or object ID to find the user’s first name, surname, email address, tenant ID, and user’s role in the team.
 Leverage these details as described for hosted web canvas constructs.

-If your bot is installed in a team, query it for metadata about that team including the Azure AD group ID and the team’s name.
+If your bot is installed in a team, query it for metadata about that team including the Microsoft Entra group ID and the team’s name.
 It can also query the list of channels in the team, which returns channel IDs and names.
 Leverage this information for configuration, setup, and personalization.

 Using the Meeting Details API, get a meeting's or call’s static metadata, such as type of meeting (for example,